stephenpardy/stephenpardy.github.io/_posts/2017-09-20-SenatorsAge.md

 ![Senators serving more terms](/images/senate/avg_age_senate_compare.jpeg)

-To know for sure, we should look at a natural experiment where two neighboring states have instituted different term limits.
+Even if terms limits do nothing to change the age of congress people, there may be many good reasons to institute Senate term limits beyond lowering the average age of Senators.
+One example of this type of change is in Arkansas, where by at least [one analysis](http://www.arkansaspolicyfoundation.org/ARKANSASTERMLIMITS.htm), fewer lawyers are in the assembly after their term limits went into affect.
-Nevertheless, there may be many good reasons to institute Senate term limits beyond lowering the average age of Senators.
+To know for sure what effects term limits have, we should look at a natural experiment - for instance two neighboring states that instituted different term limits.
+More on this in a future post.